Distillery Tour & Tasting for 2 - at Lindores Abbey Distillery

 Bonnygate and St Catherine Street busy but moving in Cupar.

-Queueing traffic on A720 Edinburgh City Bypass Westbound before A7 / A68 Old Dalkeith Road (Sheriffhall Roundabout).
-Travel time is six minutes.
+Heavy traffic on A720 Edinburgh City Bypass Eastbound at A7 / A68 Old Dalkeith Road (Sheriffhall Roundabout).